 The American Rescue Plan Act (ARPA) of 2021 is designed to provide economic relief from the COVID-19 pandemic by delivering $350 billion for eligible state, local, and tribal governments to respond to the pandemic emergency and bring back jobs.
-There are five major categories of approved funding use:• Support public health expenditures• Address negative economic impacts caused by the public health emergency• Replace lost public sector revenue• Provide premium pay for essential workers• Invest in water, sewer, and broadband infrastructureWithin those categories, recipients have broad flexibility to decide how best to use this funding to meet the needs of their communities.
+There are four major categories of approved funding use:• Support public health expenditures• Address negative economic impacts caused by the public health emergency• Replace lost public sector revenue• Invest in water, sewer, and broadband infrastructureWithin those categories, recipients have broad flexibility to decide how best to use this funding to meet the needs of their communities.

 Grant management is not just one process.
 When managing grants, organizations need to foster cross-functional communication, be aware of activities occurring across all departments, oversee various budgets, and track performance goals, all while remaining compliant with grant management legislation.With an unprecedented volume of funding, managing grant funding processes and reporting in disparate systems can have several consequences, including:

 Grant management centralization and standardization is not just a preferential choice anymore - it is a necessary practice.

 A standard set of grant guidelines is critical to ensuring your grants team is informed of internal processes as well as federal regulations.
 While every organization’s funding procedures will vary, there are some general topics that should be covered in your organization’s grant guidelines.
 This checklist will ensure you cover all the standard elements needed in a thorough set of grant guidelines.

 Rescue Plan funds are varied and diverse in how and where they can be used.
 As a result, centralized reporting structures are essential so you can foster cross-functional communication and stay compliant.